chaojun-wang/Exposure-Bias-Hallucination-Domain-Shift/README.md

 # On Exposure Bias, Hallucination and Domain Shift in Neural Machine Translation

 This repository is the official implementation of [On Exposure Bias, Hallucination and Domain Shift in Neural Machine Translation]().
-The code is based on [Nematus](https://github.com/EdinburghNLP/nematus)
+The code is based on [Nematus](https://github.com/EdinburghNLP/nematus).
+MRT changes have been merged into the master branch of [Nematus](https://github.com/EdinburghNLP/nematus).

 ## Usage instruction
 *Only respository-specific usage instruction, for general usages instruction, please refer to [Nematus](https://github.com/EdinburghNLP/nematus)*